tomrosenback/botvac/README.md

 to interact with the Neato cloudservices which are used to control you Neato Connected vacuum robot.

-Thanks to Lars Brillert who reverse engineered the Neato API from which this library is ported from.
+Thanks to [Lars Brillert @kangguru](https://github.com/kangguru) who reverse engineered the Neato API from which this library is ported from.
+Port is based on https://github.com/kangguru/botvac

 ## Disclaimer